usethisname1419/HTTPFTPSSH_Killer/README.md

 # FTPSSH_Killer

 Introducing FSK – your sophisticated brute-forcing tool tailored for SSH and FTP services.
 Unlike conventional brute-forcing, FSK emulates the "password spraying" approach by attempting three passwords per user.
 Once it exhausts the user list, it resumes by cycling through the next set of three passwords.
+This reduces the chance of lockouts and lost connections.

 Key Features: